RTI Resistance On the Frontline of Care: PCPs Fight Back!

 must rely on patient history and signs and symptoms to better determine when an antimicrobial

-Through this educational activity, physicians will learn how to more accurately assess RTI patients
+Through this educational initiative, physicians will learn how to more accurately

 At the conclusion of this activity, learners should be able to

 - Determine when an antimicrobial agent is needed to treat a respiratory tract infection